rodionovd/shortcuts/README.md

 shortcuts update <shortcut> <phrase>
 ```

-Currently this command is an alias for the `new --force` command.
+Currently this command is an alias for the `create --force` command.

 ### Deleting shortcuts